Jay Bernard

 Bernard’s work positions the Windrush as a historical framing that served a particular purpose.
 As that generation disappears, and in the wake of the Windrush scandal, what is left of the political terrain once shaped by those patterns of migration?

+This commission formed part of Unearthed: Collective Histories supported by Historic England’s Everyday Heritage Grants and Hartfield Foundation.
 With kind assistance from London Transport Museum and Black Cultural Archives.

 1. Jay Bernard is an artist from London whose work is interdisciplinary, critical, queer and rooted in the archives.
 They were named Sunday Times Young Writer of the Year 2020 and winner of the 2017 Ted Hughes Award for Surge, a cross-disciplinary exploration of the New Cross Fire in 1981.